 - Press and digital PR

 Balance do-follow and no-follow links for optimal SEO.
-While the latter will not pass link equity, they are included in traffic and brand development.
+While the latter will not pass link equity, they still contribute to traffic and brand development.

 Common Mistakes to Avoid in Broken Link Building